revature-associate-code-samples/code-samples-for-Margaret-Weathers/Project 1 - ERS/README.md

 ## Expense Reimbursement System (ERS)
 The Expense Reimbursement System (ERS) manages the process of reimbursing employees for expenses incurred while on company time.
-All employees in the company can login and submit requests for reimbursement and view their past tickets and pending requests.
-Finance managers can log in and view all reimbursement requests and past history for all employees in the company.
-Finance managers are authorized to approve or deny reimbusement requests as well as new
+Employees can create an account, login and submit reimbursement requests as well as view their past tickets and pending requests.
+Finance managers can login and view reimbursement requests and past history for all employees in the company.
+Finance managers are authorized to approve or deny reimbusement requests.
+Additionally, finance managers must approve newly created accounts before employees can login and start submitting requests.

 ### Roles / Responsibilities
 * Integrated Bootstrap and CSS with HTML to design an aesthetic web application with intuitive navigation and form submission.